Clark Pinnock

-Clark H. Pinnock (February 3, 1937 – August 15, 2010) was a Christian theologian, apologist and author.
+Clark H. Pinnock (February 3, 1937 – August 15, 2010) was a Canadian theologian, apologist, and author.
 He was Professor Emeritus of Systematic Theology at McMaster Divinity College.

 Education and career

 Pinnock was born in Toronto, Ontario, Canada on February 3, 1937.
 He grew up in a liberal Baptist congregation.
 Pinnock once recounted that as a child he had little interest in the church.
 Even though he was brought up in Liberal Christianity, he later became part of the broad Evangelical tradition, and explored Reformed, Arminian and Pentecostal streams of thought.

 Pinnock described his shifts in thought as a pilgrimage:

-Pinnock studied in the Ancient Near Eastern Studies program at the University of Toronto and in 1960 he was graduated.
+Pinnock studied in the Ancient Near Eastern Studies program at the University of Toronto, graduating in 1960.
 He then was awarded both a Woodrow Wilson Fellowship to Harvard and a British Commonwealth Scholarship to England.
 Pinnock decided to go to England to study under F.F.
 Bruce at Manchester University.
-The dissertation for his Ph.D was "The Doctrine of the Holy Spirit in St. Paul".
+The dissertation for his Ph.D. was "The Doctrine of the Holy Spirit in St. Paul".
 Several years later, in 1965, he joined the faculty of New Orleans Baptist Theological Seminary.
-From 1969 to 1974 Pinnock taught at Trinity Evangelical Divinity School, Deerfield, Illinois, and from 1974 to 1977 at Regent College in Vancouver.
+From 1969 to 1974, Pinnock taught at Trinity Evangelical Divinity School, Deerfield, Illinois, and from 1974 to 1977 at Regent College in Vancouver.
 He taught at McMaster Divinity College from 1977 until his retirement in 2002.